ministryofjustice/laa-submit-crime-forms/README.md

 If you want to change maintenance mode on a branch deployment, add the branch release name as a 2nd arg like this `sh bin/enable_maintenance_mode <namespace> <branch release name>`

-The helm_deploy/templates/configuration.yaml file initialises the configmap that is used to store the setting.
-It has a helm.sh/resource-policy of keep so that new deployments won't reset the setting.
-If the configmap is deleted for whatever reason, simply restart the deployment and the configmap will get regenerated with default values.
+The helm_deploy/templates/configuration.yaml file initialises the ConfigMap that is used to store the setting.
+It only re-generates if the ConfigMap exists (using a lookup to check) so that new deployments won't reset the setting and has helm.sh/resource-policy of keep so that the deployment doesn't delete the ConfigMap when we don't want to re-generate it.

+If the ConfigMap is deleted for whatever reason, simply restart the deployment and the configmap will get regenerated with default values.

+If you want to update the ConfigMap's defaults or metadata, you need to delete the existing resource to allow the updates to feed in.
+This will also reset the values back to default.